k78ma/quartz/content/3B/ELEC 3200/Proportional Feedback.md

 $$
 Note that we have a coefficient of zero for the $s$ term.
 For a system to be stable, a necessary condition (but not sufficient) is that all power of $s$ must have nonzero positive coefficients.
 Hence, the system cannot be stabilized by adjusting $K_{P}$; the system is not stable for any value of $K_{P}$.

+black and blue are a pair
+red and green are a pair